dgleijen/ArmorForge/README.md

 - Detached inventory integration with slot validation
 - Stat aggregation (speed, gravity, jump, armor, knockback, block)
 - Physics backend support (`pova`, `player_monoids`, or builtin fallback)
+- **Built-in physics engine (`armorforge.physics`)** when no external backend is available
+  → Other mods using this API do not need to handle physics themselves — ArmorForge shares its physics system transparently
 - Metadata preservation for equipped items
 - HP reduction and knockback scaling based on stats
 - Block chance support (damage/knockback negation)